Moving to Ireland

 - You are joining your EU/EEA or Swiss family member through exercising their EU Treaty Rights

 - You have been recognised as a convention/programme refugee or have been granted subsidiary protection

 - You have been accepted for the Investor and Entrepreneur Programme

 - You have been granted permission for long-term residence

 As you can see, this route is open to a variety of applicants.
 However, each type of applicant will have to meet specific requirements.
 While you may not have to be employed in the State to be granted permission under this route, you may have to prove that you are financially self-sufficient or that your partner can support you.

-If you are moving to Ireland and need help, our expert immigration solicitors can guide you throughout the visa process and can provide tailored legal advice on which route is most suited to you and your personal situation.
+If you are moving to Ireland and need help, our expert immigration lawyers can guide you throughout the visa process and can provide tailored advice on which route is most suited to you and your personal situation.
 To enquire, call us today on (+353) 061 518 025.